 A Team.
-Now, this is going to be controversial, since there are plenty of successful one-man operators.
-In fact, I used to be one, and even argued with Joel Spolsky about it.
+Now, this is going to be controversial, since there are plenty of successful solo operators.
 But the fact of the matter is, the sooner you are able to start delegating work, the sooner you can spend time working ON your business instead of working IN your business (kudos to The E-Myth for that saying).
 Working ON your business means you are building a system for doing business that will work even if you’re not actually billing.
 Basically, having a team means that you don’t have to do ALL the billable work.
 Starting out you will likely not be able to hire employees full time.
 Find some trustworthy subcontractors (former co-workers seem to work best) to begin with and make actual hires once you’ve fattened up.

 Nerves of Steel.
 Launching a business of any kind is tough.
 When you’re just starting out, you can’t just code.
 You need to do your own books, you need to sell, you need to write the proposals, take out the garbage, negotiate the lease on your office, pay the bills, serve as technical support, beg your creditors for extra time to pay bills, and oh yeah, you might even write a little code from time to time.
 Clients will abuse you, they will slow-pay you, they will change their minds twice daily about what it is they really want you to be building.
 Cash flow will ebb and flow sharply sometimes.
 You may experience the rush of feeling like you hit the lottery one month, then the despair of feeling near bankruptcy the next.
 Of course, all of this can be managed, but you probably won’t know how at first.
 If uncertainty is emotionally difficult for you to deal with, re-think launching a firm.